frob/frob.github.com/_drafts/2015-12-22-lets-plan-a-new-arduino-based-video-game-console.md

 I saw this video.

-(video of kids unable to put a cassette into a walkman)
+<iframe width="420" height="315" src="https://www.youtube.com/embed/6kJV-BdsUWs" frameborder="0" allowfullscreen></iframe>

-It got me thinking about how old people used to talk about the "push button" generation.
+It got me thinking about how older people used to talk about the ["push button" generation](http://www.seattletimes.com/nation-world/is-push-button-age-producing-a-generation-of-simpletons/).
 And it got me thinking about my kids, a generation behind the generation that has every user interface purpose built for ease of use.
 Everything I see built today is about as easy as it can be.
 In general this is a good thing, however, I consider this to be a bad thing.
 It's easy for physical tools to be re-imaginged and used for other purposes than they are intended; such as using a screw driver to pry up a staple.
 The same thing is true of command line tools.
 It's the heart of the way \*nix systems work.
 One purpose built command being piped into another to achieve something possibly unintended.

-Creativity strives in constraints.
+[Creativity strives in constraints](http://www.slideshare.net/chesterbr/atari-2600programming).
 We need constraints, even if the constrains are contrived.

  Systems built today are purpose built, which isn't a bad thing, except that most of our systems without flexibility (this seems like the major down side of graphical user interfaces, but that is another rant for another day).
 It's difficult to achieve something new with a tool when all that is exposed to the user is a single start button.